yusheng-wang/HDCM/README.md

 ```

-Based on the funtion spMixCall(), we show a calibration result from our HDCM:
+Based on the funtion spMixCall(), we show a calibration result for PM25 concentrations at Beijing:
 ![](./HDCMc/figure/Fig7_Beijing_S.png)